SteadfastAsArt/My_Website/content/publication/SME/index.md

 publication: ""
 publication_short: ""

-abstract: Most of the training methods in network representation learning are of uniform level since they take the whole set of graph primitives as input.
-It is time consuming when dealing with the situation of real-world complex networks.
-Meanwhile, the scale-free property will be violated when networks consist of large amounts of high-degree motifs.
-We propose a computing framework that applies specific transformation towards the original graph and embeddings to deal with these problems.
-In this framework, a general architecture "anchor-spanner" is proposed as an efficient representation of real-world frequent motifs.
-The extensive experiments conducted in this paper illustrate promising results both on running time improvement with average of 20%-50% and up to 40% enhancement on network reconstruction tasks out of SOTA embedding methods.
-Our framework also holds excellent extendibility and adaptability towards various real-world environment and training methods.
+abstract: Most node embedding methods learn on the node level directly, which could be time-consuming for large networks.
+There are various motifs in the network, such as stars and connectors.
+The representations of nodes in the motif exist specific relationships, as demonstrated in our empirical study.
+In this paper, we propose a general framework for node embeddings based on network simplification to accelerate network representation learning and improve the quality of node embeddings.
+We identify several specific motifs and simplify them as the anchor-spanner architecture.
+After learning node embeddings on the simplified network, we propose the corresponding methods to reconstruct the node embeddings of spanners.
+Our framework can be integrated with most node embedding methods.
+The experiments demonstrate that our framework can reduce the training time with average of 20%-50% and improve the accuracy of the network reconstruction task up to 40% compared to node embeddings trained on the original networks.

 # Summary.
 An optional shortened abstract.
-summary: We proposed a general framework used to improve the results of network representation learning.
+summary: We proposed a general framework based on motif simplification to improve the effiency and effectiveness of network representation learning.

 tags:
 - Source Themes